reactjs/react.dev/beta/src/pages/learn/editor-setup.md

 4. In the search bar, type "format on save"
 5. Be sure the "format on save" option is ticked!

 > Prettier can sometimes conflict with other linters.
 But there's usually a way to get them to run nicely together.
-For instance, if you're using Prettier with ESLint, you can use [eslint-prettier](https://github.com/prettier/eslint-plugin-prettier) plugin to run prettier as an ESLint rule.
+For instance, if you're using Prettier with ESLint, you can use [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) plugin to disable ESLint rules that conflict with Prettier.